Chloe Lane: Casting and creation

 The role of Chloe Lane was introduced by head writer Tom Langan in November 1999.
 She has been portrayed by Nadia Bjorlin since the beginning.
-The character was born on August 20, 1984.
-Her birth-date was originally 1985, as she appeared to be 16 years old in 2001.
+The character appeared to be 16 years old in 2001.
 Bjorlin's contract on Days of our Lives lasted until June 13, 2003 and she departed the series.
 She briefly returned from December 24, 2003 to January 12, 2004.
 She had another stint from August 13 to September 2004.
 She returned on a recurring status from December 2004 to September 16, 2005, when she left Days of our Lives to pursue a role in the UPN series Sex, Love & Secrets.

 She returned on November 29, 2007 after an absence.
 Discussing her return, the actress said: "I love working with the people I used to and [who] I know, but it's also fun to work with new people, because you don't know what they're going to do in a scene".
 While absent, she had landed roles in primetime series, as well as working in films.
 She departed again in September 2011, and made her return on January 4, 2013, but departed the role a couple months later on April 16, 2013.
-The May 13, 2013, issue of Soaps In Depth confirmed that Bjorlin would make a brief return later in the year, airing September 24, 2013 and September 25, 2013.
+The May 13, 2013, issue of Soaps In Depth confirmed that Bjorlin would make a brief return later in the year, airing from September 24–25 of that year.

 In March 2015, it was announced that Bjorlin would return as part of the show's fiftieth anniversary; she returned for a two-day stint on August 3 and 4, 2015.

 In September 2015, it was hinted in an interview with Patrika Darbo that Bjorlin would be returning to the show at an unknown date.
 Bjorlin made her brief return on January 8 till 28, 2016.
 In December 2015, it was confirmed that Bjorlin would return as Chloe, but in a contract role, airing on June 10, 2016.

+In January 2019, it was reported that Bjorlin would be departing the show; she made her last appearance on August 29, 2019.
+In November 2019, it was announced that Bjorlin would again reprise the role for the digital series, Last Blast Reunion.

+In February 2020, it was reported that Bjorlin would be briefly returning to the show; she made her two day appearance on August 3 and 4, 2020.
+Months later in August 2020, it was reported that Bjorlin would be making a permanent return; she made her return on December 3, 2020.

+On October 6, 2023, it was reported that Bjorlin will depart the show along with John-Paul Lavoisier; she last appeared on October 12, 2023.